smlavine/err/README.md

 Alternatively, you may wish to import err as a git subtree:

 ```
-git subtree --squash -P err/ add https://git.sr.ht/~smlavine/err 2.0.0
+git subtree --squash -P vendor/err/ add https://git.sr.ht/~smlavine/err 2.0.0
 ```

-`#include "err.h"` in files where you want to use err functions.
+`#include "err.h"` (or the equivalent path) in files where you want to use err functions.

 Be sure to assign a value to `program_invocation_name` before calling any err functions.